 It’s also important to know that a bounced check can hurt your credit, because the person or company to whom the check was made out may hire a debt collector to get the money from you — collection accounts appear on credit reports and damage credit scores.

 Child Support Enforcement Agencies

-When you apply for a new credit card, the company will review your credit score to see if you qualify and what terms you should receive.
-Some credit card offers have different rate options for borrowers with different credit standings.
-Others have one set of requirements for opening the account.
-Usually rewards cards and cards with low APRs require the highest credit scores.
-Secured and pre-paid cards accept borrowers with credit problems.
-Credit card companies often review the credit scores of existing customers and in turn may adjust their rates.
-Credit card application inquiries can lower your credit score.
+When you apply for a new credit card, the issuer will review your credit to see if you qualify for the card and what terms you should receive.
+The credit qualifications will vary by issuer and card type.
+Generally, rewards cards and cards with low APRs require the highest credit scores, though there are credit cards for every level of credit, including people with no credit.
+(Secured credit cards cards are the traditional option for no- or bad-credit applicants.)
+Credit card companies often review the credit scores of existing customers and in turn may adjust their rates, but an account-review credit check will not hurt your credit.
+Credit card applications generate hard inquiries on your credit reports and can lower your credit score.